AmbujK13/Infinite-Automata/README.md

 # Infinite-Automata
-Infinite program that learns to do anything
+Infinite program that learns to do anything.